 Total pieces of anti-LGBT legislation that became law: 0

 Total pieces of anti-LGBT legislation defeated: 37

-In the past decade and a half, EQCA has successfully passed 96 pieces of civil rights legislation for the LGBT community – more than any other statewide LGBT organization in the nation.
+Over the past fifteen years, EQCA has successfully passed 102 pieces of civil rights legislation for the LGBT community – more than any other statewide LGBT organization in the nation.